zayamtariq/PersonalDigitalCamera/README.md

 # PersonalDigitalCamera
-Digital Camera using a TM4C, a UCAM-III module, and a 4D systems display
+Digital Camera using a TM4C microcontroller, a UCAM-III module, and a 4D systems display.
+Done in C.